Mary Sarah Bilder

 Boston College Law School

 Professor Mary Sarah Bilder teaches in the areas of property, trusts and estates, and American legal and constitutional history at Boston College Law School.
-She received her B.A. with Honors (English) and the Dean’s Prize from the University of Wisconsin at Madison, her J.D. (magna cum laude) from Harvard Law School, and her A.M. and Ph.D. from Harvard University in the History of American Civilization.
+She received her B.A. with Honors (English) and the Dean’s Prize from the University of Wisconsin at Madison, her J.D. (magna cum laude) from Harvard Law School, and her A.M.
+(History) and Ph.D. from Harvard University in the History of American Civilization/American Studies.
 She was a law clerk to the Hon.
 Francis Murnaghan, Jr., U.S. Court of Appeals, Fourth Circuit.
-She writes primarily in the areas of constitutionalism and the history of the Constitution, early American legal culture and the legal profession, and the history of the book and legal education.
+Her recent work has focused on the history of the Constitution, James Madison and the Founders, the history of judicial review, and colonial and founding era constitutionalism.
 She was the Lucy G. Moses Visiting Professor at Columbia Law School in 2001 and was a visiting professor at Harvard Law School in the spring of 2008.
 Professor Bilder is a member of the American Law Institute, the Colonial Society of Massachusetts, the Massachusetts Historical Society, and a Fellow of the American Bar Foundation.
-She is member of the State Bar of Wisconsin (inactive status).
+She is member of the Massachusetts Bar Association (inactive status) and the State Bar of Wisconsin (inactive status).
 She was given the Emil Slizewski Faculty Teaching Award in 2007 and was named Michael and Helen Lee Distinguished Scholar in 2009.
 Her most recent book, Madison's Hand: Revising the Constitutional Convention, is now available for pre-order from Harvard University Press.

 She is the author of The Transatlantic Constitution: Colonial Legal Culture and the Empire (Harvard University Press, 2004), awarded the Littleton-Griswold Award from the American Historical Association.
-She recently co-edited Blackstone in America: Selected Essays of Kathryn Preyer (Cambridge University Press, 2009).
 Her articles appear in several important collected volumes of essays and a wide variety of journals, including the Yale Law Journal, the Stanford Law Review, the Yale Journal of Law and the Humanities, the George Washington Law Review, Law and History Review, Law Library Journal, and the Journal of Policy History.
+She co-edited Blackstone in America: Selected Essays of Kathryn Preyer (Cambridge University Press, 2009).

 She has received a William Nelson Cromwell Foundation Grant, the Boston College Annual Prize for Scholarship, a Boston College Distinguished Research Award, a Mellon Fellowship in the Humanities, and was a Boston College Law School Fund Scholar.
 She currently serves on the Editorial Board of Law and History Review, and The Journal of Legal Education, the Board of The New England Quarterly, and is a member of the American Law Institute, the Colonial Society of Massachusetts, and the Massachusetts Historical Society.

-Professor Bilder is the author of a renowned blog entry on how to teach the Rule Against Perpetuities in one class hour, has been interviewed by the History Channel, and served as a legal history consultant to Steven Spielberg on Amistad.
+Professor Bilder is the author of a renowned blog entry on how to teach the Rule Against Perpetuities in one class hour, has been interviewed by The Documentary Group and History Channel, and served as a legal history consultant to Steven Spielberg on Amistad.